Intersections on tropical moduli spaces: The Splitting Lemma

-is a well-defined isomorphism of polyhedral complexes. \end{lemma}
+is a well-defined isomorphism of polyhedral complexes. \end{proposition}

 \begin{proof} We have to check the conditions of \ref{MorphismPolyhedralComplexes}.
-Using the lengths of the bounded edges as local coordinates on the cones, this is straightforward.
+Using the lengths of the bounded edges as local coordinates on the cones, this follows directly from the description of the target complex in \ref{HowPhiIJTimesPsiLooksLike}.
 The inverse map is given by splitting a given curve at its special vertex $V_{\text{spec}}$. \end{proof}